schilling-group/QIO/README.md

-# Quantum Information-based Active and General Orbital Optimization (QICAS-QIO)
+# Quantum Information-assisted Active and General Orbital Optimization (QICAS-QIO)

 This project realizes orbital optimization using quantum information tools.
 It can be used for active space [^1] and general orbital optimization [^2].